 Hammers are a core part of any self-respecting handyman’s toolkit.
 If you’re looking for something American-made with all the quality and build construction that entails, then we’ve got you covered.
 Check out our list of all hammers made in the USA.

-The inspiration for the title of this Hardcore Hammer comes from the hardened steel core inside the hammerhead, which is intended to add significantly to performance and durability.
+The inspiration for the title of Hardcore Hammers comes from the hardened steel core inside their hammerheads, which is intended to increase the durability and performance of the tools.

 How To Find Hammers Made in the USA